Login

 • Includes a foot platform

-Specced with Specialized&#;s airless Rhythm Lite Sport tyres, it&#;s equally at home on dirt or tarmac and won&#;t suffer punctures.
+Equipped with Specialized's airless Rhythm Lite Sport tires, this bike performs well on both dirt and tarmac and won’t suffer punctures.

-To keep it simple, your child&#;s first pedal bike might only have a single gear, or a couple of gears, to choose from.
-Once they&#;ve mastered the art of pedalling, they can move on to having many more gears as they grow and size up to bigger bikes.
+To simplify things, your child's first pedal bike might only have one or two gears to start with.
+Once they’ve mastered pedaling, they can progress to bikes with more gears as they grow and upgrade to larger sizes.

-These bikes typically measure up with 14in or 16in wheels.
-If the bike was already supplied with stabilisers, and your child is confident riding without them, then remove them ASAP.
+Typically, these bikes come with 14in or 16in wheels.
+If the bike previously came with stabilizers, make sure to remove them once your child is confident riding without.

-Most kids&#; bikes in this price bracket should allow you to adjust the reach to the brakes.
-Many also have coaster brakes rather than lever-operated brakes, which are operated by back-pedalling.
+Most bikes in this price range will allow you to adjust the brake lever reach.
+Many also feature coaster brakes instead of lever-operated brakes, which can be engaged by backpedaling.

 Early Rider Belter 16in